yannickb14/BestBlockBreaker/README.md

 * Collision Detection: Ensures pieces can only be placed in valid, unoccupied spaces.

 * Line Clearing: Automated detection and removal of completed horizontal and vertical lines.
 ___
 **🛠 Tech Stack**

-Language: Python 3.9
+* Language: Python 3.9

+* GUI: Tkinter

 Logic: Custom coordinate-mapping and collision algorithms.
 ___